alexarne/Chart.js/report.md

    - 1h dividing tasks

-2.
+2-

-3. 2h
+3. 3.25h

-   - 0.5h understanding the different aspects of the code and options
+   - 30 min understanding the different aspects of the code and options

    - 1h finding relevent classes, fields and methods for the UML class diagram

+   - 30 min reading documentation for essence standard

+   - 45 min Internet browsing for the project's environment

 4. 30 min (downloading tools, executing tests before changes)

-5. 1h
+5. 1.5h

    - 30 min finding the code responsible for the error

    - 30 min looking at tests to identify requirements

+   - 30 min analyzing new tests to update requirements

-6. 2h
+6. 3h

    - 1h writing UML class diagram

    - 1h writing requirements and tracing them to tests

-7.

-8.
+   - 30 min writing essence paragraph

+   - 30 min writing about the open and closed-source ecosystem of the project

+   -

+8. 30 min checking test outputs on Linux+Firefox

-Total: 8h
+Total: 11h

 **Juan Lavagnini**